 When creating a separate learning environment for studying, you’ll develop a routine by doing your tasks there regularly.
 When arranging your study place, be sure that you:

 Make use of the technology available to enhance your online studying experience.
-Utilize tools such as note-taking apps, flashcard programs, and interactive learning platforms to keep your study sessions interesting and effective.
+Utilise tools such as note-taking apps, flashcard programs, and interactive learning platforms to keep your study sessions interesting and effective.

 Active participation in the course can assist you in better understanding course materials and engaging with classmates.
 You’ll get much more out of your online experience by interacting and asking questions.